WHAT IS RUACH?

 Literally, ruach translates to spirit.
-Yet at convention we use this word to describe huge sessions of singing Hebrew songs and chants.
+At convention, we use this word to describe huge sessions where we sing Hebrew songs and chants.
 Led by our Rel/Ed and Ruach Co-Chairs, we read out of the B'kol Echad, the USCJ's bencher, adding extra words, hand motions, and chants to make songs our own.
-These singing sessions happen three times at convention, with two sessions of fast ruach and one session of slow ruach (aka slowach).
+These singing sessions happen three times at convention, with two sessions of fast ruach and one session of slow ruach.
 All sessions are followed by the singing of Birkat Hamazon.

-> Fast Ruach happens during Shabbat on Friday night and Saturday after kiddush.
-For these sessions, we create a circle from tables and chairs as the region is led by CRUSYites chanting in the middle of the circle.
+Fast Ruach (usually just called Ruach) happens during Shabbat on Friday night and on Saturday after kiddush.
+For these sessions, we create a circle from tables and chairs.
 Seniors stand on the floor and bang on the tables while all other USYers stand behind them on chairs.
-Our Rel/Ed, Ruach Co-Chairs, E-Board members, and chosen people from the region lead us in the chanting of their songs as loudly as possible.
+Our Rel/Ed, Ruach Co-Chairs, E-Board members, and members of the region lead us in the chanting of songs as loudly as possible.
 USYers without named positions can be chosen to lead a song for a year by getting the song "passed down" from a previous USYer.

-> HOW DO I LEARN RUACH SONGS?
+HOW DO I LEARN RUACH SONGS?

 While ruach can only truly be learned through experience, you can practice songs outside of convention.
 Go on our Soundcloud for tracks of all our ruach songs.
 You can also go on YouTube to find videos of full slowach sessions.
 If you don't know the songs when you come to convention, don't worry!
 The songs are easy to learn and other CRUSYites are always happy to help!